 In addition to the requirements for New Hope Heroes Volunteers, an Instructor Helper should have some skill in Natural horsemanship round pen and arena work; including but not limited to desensitizing, side pass, turn on the forehand and on the haunches, lunging, etc.

 Lead volunteers are typically long-standing volunteers who are responsible for coordinating the activities before and after classes.
 They also serve as a resource person for other volunteers by guiding and assisting them as needed.
 This role requires a thorough understanding of the barn, horses and needs of the instructor; therefore, the lead volunteer position is by invitation only.

 Equine program and facility volunteers are responsible for assisting with the general care of the horses, feedings, barn and facility upkeep.
 In addition to the general orientation, barn & facility volunteers are trained for the tasks which they are assigned.
 Working in the barn and on the property is more physically demanding.

 Volunteers offering to share a special skill or technical experience that may benefit the program are encouraged to do so.
 Areas of special skills/experience may include graphic design, public relations, photography, etc. Please contact the volunteer coordinator for more information.

-Special events volunteers assist with the various special functions hosted by New Hope throughout the year such as the annual horse show, fundraisers, etc. Duties may include assisting with coordinating an event, serving on a special committee, and/or assisting the actual day of the event.
+Special events volunteers assist with the various special functions hosted by New Hope throughout the year such as the annual horse show, fundraisers such as the Fall gala and the Clay Shoot in Spring, etc. Duties may include assisting with coordinating an event, serving on a special committee, and/or assisting the actual day of the event.
 New Hope staff will provide special events volunteers with training and information required to perform their duties.